NejRemeslnici/tailwind-sorter/README.md

 Out of the box the script supports sorting classes in [Slim templates](http://slim-lang.com/) but can be configured for anything else.
 The script also removes duplicate classes.

-_This is what it looks like when Tailwind sorter is automatically called when saving a changed template file in RubyMine IDE:_
+_This is what it looks like when Tailwind sorter is auto-run when saving a changed template file in the RubyMine IDE:_
 <img src="img/tailwind_sorter_intro.gif" alt="Automatically ordering CSS classes upon file saving"></img>

 Please read the accompanying article on dev.to for more details, if interested.